Last updated September 14, 2021

 How does Stripe approach payments for platforms?

 When we designed Stripe Connect, we wanted the payments regulatory burden in Europe to fall on Stripe and our e-money license, rather than on Platforms.
 To do this, we created an entirely new product, designing payment flows to ensure that Platforms do not come into possession or control of funds.

-- Local transaction routing, resulting in better acceptance rates and lower-cost payments from customers in 135+ currencies and payment types including SEPA direct debits, Sofort, AliPay, WeChat Pay and more.
+- Local transaction routing, resulting in better acceptance rates and lower-cost payments from customers in 135+ currencies and payment types, including SEPA direct debit, Sofort, Alipay, WeChat Pay, and more.

-- Local payouts to sellers in local currencies, allowing Platforms to internationalise their businesses without local entities or bank partners (enabling payouts in 15+ currencies in 25+ countries around the world).
+- Local payouts to sellers in local currencies, allowing Platforms to internationalise their businesses without local entities or bank partners (enabling payouts in 15+ currencies in 30+ countries around the world).